cuayacas7/opencog/opencog/nlp/learn/README.md

     $ psql test
     test=# SELECT * FROM atoms;
     ```
-IF EVERYTHING WORKED FINE YOU ARE READY TO WORK (go to Bulk Text Parsing),
+IF EVERYTHING WORKED FINE YOU ARE READY TO WORK (go to [Bulk Text Parsing](#bulk-text-parsing)),
-OTHERWISE GO BACK TO STEP 0 (or fix your bug if you happen to know what went wrong)!!
+OTHERWISE GO BACK TO STEP 0!!
+(Or fix your bug if you happen to know what went wrong)